-Generally, if the price of dyed mulch seems too good to be true, it probably is not good at all and you should spend the extra money for better quality and safer mulch.
-This is pretty rare, though, and usually it is not the dye itself that is of concern with the safety of mulches, but rather the wood.
+Generally, if the price of dyed mulch seems too good to be true, it probably is not good at all and you should spend the extra money on better quality and safer mulch.
+This is pretty rare, though, and usually, it is not the dye itself that is of concern with the safety of mulches, but rather the wood.

 Safety of Dyed Mulch in the Garden

-Besides the potential dangers of colored mulch and pets, people or young plants, dyed mulches are not beneficial for the soil.
-They will help retain soil moisture and help protect plants during winter, but they do not enrich the soil or add beneficial bacteria and nitrogen, like natural mulches do.
+Besides the potential dangers of colored mulch and pets, people, or young plants, dyed mulches are not beneficial for the soil.
+They will help retain soil moisture and help protect plants during winter, but they do not enrich the soil or add beneficial bacteria and nitrogen, as natural mulches do.

 Dyed mulches break down much slower than natural mulches.
 When wood breaks down, it requires nitrogen to do so.
 Colored mulch in gardens can actually rob the plants of the nitrogen they need to survive.

-If you want to use dyed mulches, simply research where the mulch has come from and fertilize plants with nitrogen rich fertilizer.
+If you want to use dyed mulches, simply research where the mulch has come from and fertilize plants with a nitrogen-rich fertilizer.